FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Introduction

 \section{Introduction}

 Large language models have brought significant advancements in natural language understanding (NLU) tasks.
 Among them, bidirectional models such as BERT have demonstrated superior performance in natural language understanding, while unidirectional models like GPT dominate generation tasks.
-As shown in Table 1 of \cite{devlin2019bert}, the BERT-base model outperforms GPT \cite{radford2018improving} across all GLUE benchmarks \cite{wang2018glue} despite having a comparable model size -- for example, achieving 66.4\% accuracy on the RTE task versus GPT’s 56.0\%.
-Moreover, both theoretical and empirical evidence \cite{li2022explanation, liu2019roberta,raffel2020exploring,clark2020electra} consistently demonstrate that bidirectional models outperform unidirectional models on a wide range of NLU tasks.
+As shown in Table 1 of \cite{devlin2019bert}, the BERT-base model outperforms GPT \citep{radford2018improving} across all GLUE benchmarks \citep{wang2018glue} despite having a comparable model size -- for example, achieving 66.4\% accuracy on the RTE task versus GPT’s 56.0\%.
+Moreover, the empirical evidence \citep{li2022explanation, liu2019roberta,raffel2020exploring,clark2020electra} consistently demonstrate that bidirectional LMs outperform unidirectional LMs on a wide range of NLU tasks.

-While the empirical advantage of bidirectional models is well-documented, the theoretical explanation for this phenomenon remains limited.
-To address this, we adopt an information-theoretic perspective grounded in the Information Bottleneck (IB) principle \cite{tishby2000information}.
-Let $I(X;Z)$ denote the mutual information between input $X$ and an intermediate representation $Z$ and $I(Z;Y)$ the mutual information between $Z$ and output label $Y$.
-At the core, IB seeks representations that compress the input information $I(X;Z)$ while preserve task-specific content $I(Z;Y)$.
-This trade-off is visualized through the information plane, which plots $I(X; Z)$ and $I(Z;Y)$ over training epochs and across network layers.
+While the empirical advantage of bidirectional models is well documented, a clear theoretical account is limited.
+We adopt an information\mbox{-}theoretic view based on the Information Bottleneck (IB) principle \citep{tishby2000information}.
+Let \(Z\) be a layer representation and write \(I(X;Z)\) for the mutual information between the input \(X\) and \(Z\), and \(I(Z;Y)\) for the mutual information between \(Z\) and the label \(Y\).
+In IB, desirable representations \emph{compress} the input (small \(I(X;Z)\)) while \emph{preserving} task\mbox{-}relevant content (large \(I(Z;Y)\)).